tomster12/construct/Obsidian/Development.md

 		- bigger progression of construct but more lost inbetween each run
 - Open world, going dungeon to dungeon / zone to zone building up 1 singular construct throughout entire playtime
 	- Incorporate mothergunship style weapon system, of taking them into missions but losing them if you die
+	- Requires more thought to force variety in builds / allow for meaningfull upgrades

 Potential includable meta-game:
 - NPC / shops in a hub area: